tdwg/bdq/tg2/_review/docs/tutorial/index.md

 ### 4.2 Identify the Information Elements (non-normative)

-**Purpose** Identify the specific fields in the input data (Information Elements) that the test will evaluate.
+**Purpose** Identify the specific fields in the input data (`Information Elements`) that the Test will evaluate.

-For this test we want to evaluate one `Information Element`, dwc:footprintWKT, which is a term in Darwin Core that provides a polygon of the taxon footprint.
+For this test we want to evaluate one `Information Element`, `dwc:footprintWKT`, which is a term in Darwin Core that provides spatial data, in this context, a polygon of the taxon footprint.

 An `Information Element` is classified as either `ActedUpon` or `Consulted`.
 An `Information Element` is `ActedUpon` if it is the primary focus of the test, and it is `Consulted` if it is supporting information used to run the test.
-In this case, dwc:footprintWKT is the primary focus of the test, so it is an `Information Element` that is `ActedUpon`.
+In this case, `dwc:footprintWKT` is the primary focus of the test, so it is an `Information Element` that is `ActedUpon`.

-Briefly consider another test that might be proposed to evaluate the validity of the WKT polygon in dwc:footprintWKT.
-This test might have the same `Information Element` that is `ActedUpon`, dwc:footprintWKT, but it might also use the content of dwc:geodeticDatum to interpret the value in dwc:footprintWKT.
-In such a Test, the supporting `Information Element` dwc:geodeticDatum would be `Consulted`, the Test is making an assertion about the value in dwc:footprintWKT and "consulting" the value in dwc:geodeticDatum to do so, but not actually making an assertion about the value in dwc:geodeticDatum itself.
-If a test asserts compliance about dwc:footprintWKT but uses dwc:geodeticDatum to interpret it, then dwc:footprintWKT is `ActedUpon` and dwc:geodeticDatum is `Consulted`.
+Briefly consider another test that might be proposed to evaluate the validity of the WKT polygon in `dwc:footprintWKT`.
+This test might have the same `Information Element` that is `ActedUpon`, `dwc:footprintWKT`, but it might also use the content of `dwc:geodeticDatum` to interpret the value in `dwc:footprintWKT`.
+In such a Test, the supporting `Information Element` `dwc:geodeticDatum` would be `Consulted`, the Test is making an assertion about the value in `dwc:footprintWKT` and "consulting" the value in `dwc:geodeticDatum` to do so, but not actually making an assertion about the value in `dwc:geodeticDatum` itself.
+If a test asserts compliance about `dwc:footprintWKT` but uses `dwc:geodeticDatum` to interpret it, then `dwc:footprintWKT` is `ActedUpon` and `dwc:geodeticDatum` is `Consulted`.

 The Test we are developing does not require any supporting information, so there are no `Information Elements` that are `Consulted`.